-Galway-based research team, part funded by charity, Breast Cancer Research, has discovered a new method of delivering treatments to parts of the body affected by the spread of breast cancer.
+Galway-based research team, part funded by charity, the National Breast Cancer Research Institute, has discovered a new method of delivering treatments to parts of the body affected by the spread of breast cancer.
 The researchers are hopeful it could lead to a breakthrough in treating secondary tumours caused by the disease.

 While there have been advancements in the detection and treatment of breast cancer in recent years, outcomes can be relatively poor when it spreads to other organs.
 Scientists at the Lambe Institute at NUI Galway have spent the last five years examining how stem cell secretions could be used to deliver treatments to specific locations.
 They found that tiny vesicles, secreted by adult stem cells, send information around the body and effectively home in on the sites of tumours.